uncopied/blog/content/en/blog/a-TEAL-smart-contract-to-manage-artistic-royalties-on-algorand.md

 {{< youtube id="674lob3OsmQ" autoplay="false" >}}

-Feel free to star, fork or join the repo is you would like to contribute.
+Feel free to star, fork or join the repo if you would like to contribute.
 Please, report issues if you find any.

 Photo by Jeremy Bishop on Unsplash.